CDCgov/ReportVision/.github/README.md

 # Github Workflows for building and deploying ReportVision in Staging or Production

 Unfortunately we never had the opportunity to pilot our amazing product to actual users which kept us from deploying to any type of Staging or Production environments.
-We also weren't entirely sure if we'd even be able to deploy to a centrally hosted Azure CP like the current one either.
+We also weren't entirely sure if we'd even be able to deploy to a centrally hosted Azure account like our current one either.

 If we were able to deploy to a centrally hosted system.
-Our thought would have been building out a `deploy-stage.yml` workflow that is stuctured very similarily to `deploy-dev.yml`, except it would be triggered off of the `main` branch or Github `tags`.
+Our thought would have been to create a `deploy-stage.yml` workflow that is stuctured and functions very similarily to `deploy-dev.yml`, except it would be triggered off of the `main` branch or Github `tags`.
 If all staging jobs and tests pass, a `deploy-prod.yml` workflow would get triggered.

-If we were required to deploy to STLT-hosted environments, our plan was going to ensure that all services are containerized and deploy as a container orchastrated system with something like Kubernetes, which would have paradigm shifted us completely.
+If we were required to deploy to STLT-hosted environments, our plan was going to ensure that all services are containerized and deployed as a container orchastrated system with tooling like Kubernetes.
+If this were to happen, we would have to paradigm shift completely.
 There was also the possibility of needing to do both.